jesselpalmer/the-engineering-managers-booklist/README.md

 [DevOps Handbook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) by Gene Kim, Patrick Debois, John Willis and Jez Humble
 [The Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO) by Gene Kim, Kevin Behr and George Spafford

+## About Me

+Hello, thanks for reading down this far!
+A little about me, I have been an engineering manager at Fortune 100 companies and startups.
+This list represents the books that I have found valuable in my career.